Red Hen Publications

 But at that point in my theorizing, I had still suspected that Remus was, understandably, deeply hurt by the werewolf caper and had withdrawn from Sirius somewhat, and never could quite feel the same degree of trust for the friend who had so betrayed him.
 By now, of course, I suspect that the end of that incident was no such thing.
 But I still don’t expect that he was particularly “happy” about the prank, even though the four of them got exactly what they wanted from it.

 I think that part of his lack of strong reaction to seeing Sirius fall through the Veil was that watching him do it was not without some degree of relief.
-By the end of Year 5, after watching Sirius deliberately self-destruct for months on end, I’m not sure Remus still believed that Sirius really still had a future.
+By the end of Year 5, after watching Sirius deliberately self-destruct for months on end, I’m not sure Remus believed that Sirius really still had a future.

 And for all that he was cleverer than Remus, Sirius’s judgment had always been biased and faulty.
 And I think that Remus had never admitted it to himself until then.
-I don’t think that Remus’s speaking up in Snape’s favor at Christmastime in year 6 was something that he would have been able to do during PoA.
+I don’t think that Remus’s speaking up in Snape’s favor at Christmastime in year 6 was something that he would have been able to do during PoA, or even OotP.
 The realization that Snape had had him in his power for a year and spared him, was not something that was so obvious to him at that time, since he had still been in the “idolize James and Sirius” mode, and still accepted their remembered evaluation of Snape pretty much unquestioned.

 By Year 6, he is finally willing to try to move beyond James’s and Sirius’s reading of the man and form his own opinions.
 Indeed, Remus Lupin is finally being forced to step out of James’s and Sirius’s shadows.
 But he is still unwilling to step out from behind his own protective wall of reserve.